Can we minimize the risk of sudden cardiac deaths?

 By Sabrina Gonzalez | Photo by Cooper Smith/Unsplash

-Endurance exercise and physical activity are known to produce significant health benefits.
+Endurance exercise and physical activity are known to have significant health benefits.
 However, increased participation in long endurance events and races has also been associated with rare reports of sudden death and cardiac dysfunction.
 This has generated a lot of concern regarding the possible risks of endurance activities.
-This month, let’s focus on the effects that physical activity exerts on one of the most vital muscles of the body–the heart.
+Today, let’s focus on the effects that physical activity exerts on one of the most vital muscles of the body–the heart.

 Changes in Heart Structure and Function